SantiagoAlvarezA/EL-BARATON/README.md

 ## This project is alojated in firebase host

 Available on the firebase host.
-Navegate to `https://tiendaselbaraton.firebaseapp.com/#/`
+Navegate to [EL Bataton](https://tiendaselbaraton.firebaseapp.com/#/)

 ## Code scaffolding